 Despite the fact that boot camps can help troubled teens in some cases, most adolescent issues run much deeper than they seem on the surface and may only be symptoms of other issues.
 Boot camps rely entirely on forcing compliance; they do not provide the therapy to help teens resolve the true underlying issues.
 For teens exhibiting anxiety, depression, drug or alcohol use, poor self-esteem, emotional disorders, and in fact most types of rebellious behavior, the strict discipline of the boot camp environment may prove counterproductive instead, if it isn’t set up in a way that the discipline is coupled with Christian love and support.

-Most boot camps in Aston, PA on their own will not speak to family concerns but simply return a somewhat more compliant teen to the same home environment in which he was struggling.
-Then he will return to old habits.
-For this reasons, boot camps in Aston, PA are a short-term solution at best, and may be harmful to the teen at worst.
-Fact is, teens often revert to past behavior after returning home from short-term boot camps, because the length of the program doesn’t make the good attitudes, respect and discipline a habit in their life.
+Most boot camps in Aston, Pennsylvania on their own will not speak to family concerns but simply return a somewhat more compliant teen to the same home environment in which he was struggling.
+Boys who attend boot camps are more likely to return to old habits.
+In fact, boot camps in Aston, Pennsylvania are a short-term solution at best, and may be harmful to the teen at worst.
+Sadly, teens often revert to past behavior after returning home from short-term boot camps, because the length of the program doesn’t instill the attitude changes as a habit in their life.

 - Caring staff and mentors who provide positive role models and constructive input, not simply breaking teens down.

 - Biblical instruction and spiritual focus, to help teens discover the true source of lasting heart change.